A proposal to the '$\frac{1}{2}$ vs. $\frac{3}{2}$ puzzle': Introduction

 \section{Introduction}

-In the heavy quark limit, the $J^P=1^+$ heavy-light mesons, such as $B_1$, $B_{s1}$, $D_{1}$ and $D_{s1}$, contain a doublet, one with the light quark total angular momentum $J_l=\frac{1}{2}$, and the other with $J_l=\frac{3}{2}$.
-Since the $\ket{J_l=\frac{3}{2}}$ state mainly decays through a $D$-wave barrier and hence has a narrow width, while the $\ket{J_l=\frac{1}{2}}$ state usually decays by a $S$-wave way and are much broader.
-Notice both the $D_{s1}(2460)$ and $D_{s1}(2536)$ are narrow and seem contradictory with this analysis.
-However, this may be caused by the low mass of $D_{s1}(2460)$ and hence the main decay channels $D^*K$ are closed.
-The $J^P=1^+$ $(c\bar u)$ state with $J_l=\frac{3}{2}$ is usually labeled as the $D_1$, and that with $J_l=\frac{1}{2}$ as $D_1'$.
-The theoretical calculations of the semileptonic decays rates of $B$ to the $\ket{J_l=\frac{1}{2}}$ state give a much smaller value than that to the $\ket{J_l=\frac{3}{2}}$ state which is not supported by the present data.
-This is the famous `$\frac{1}{2}$ vs.~$\frac{3}{2}$ puzzle', which is more clearly showed in \autoref{Tab-BF-Semi}.
+In the heavy quark limit, the $J^P=1^+$ heavy-light mesons, such as $B_1$, $B_{s1}$, $D_{1}$ and $D_{s1}$, contain a doublet, one with the light quark total angular momentum $J_l=\frac{1}{2}$, and the other with $J_l=\frac{3}{2}$. {Since the $\ket{J_l = \frac32}$ state mainly decays through a $D$-wave barrier, it has a narrow width, while the $\ket{J_l = \frac12}$ state usually decays through a $S$-wave way and its width is much broader.} {Notice both the two $1^+$ charmed-strange mesons $D_{s1}(2460)$ and $D_{s1}(2536)$ are narrow, which seems contradictory with the above analysis.} However, this may be caused by the low mass of $D_{s1}(2460)$, {and hence it cannot strongly decay to the $D^*K$ channel like the $D_{s1}(2536)$}.
+The $J^P=1^+$ $(c\bar u)$ state with $J_l=\frac{3}{2}$ is usually labeled as the $D_1$, and that with $J_l=\frac{1}{2}$ as $D_1'$. {The theoretical calculations of the semileptonic decays rates of $B$ to the $\ket{J_l=\frac{1}{2}}$ state give a much smaller value than that of $B$ to the $\ket{J_l=\frac{3}{2}}$ state.
+However, this theoretical prediction is not supported by current experimental data.} {This is the famous `$\frac{1}{2}$ vs.~$\frac{3}{2}$ puzzle'\,\cite{Bigi1997,Yaouanc2000,Uraltsev2000,Uraltsev2004}}, which is more clearly showed in \autoref{Tab-BF-Semi}.
 The theoretical predictions of the branching fraction for the decay $B\!\to \!D_1'l\bar \nu_l$ are generally one order less than that for $B\!\to\!
-D_1l\bar \nu_l$.
-The significant discrepancies in the theories and experiments have been discussed in several works\,\cite{Morenas1997,Yaouanc2000,Bigi2007,Bernlochner2012,Klein2015,Dingfelder2016,Matvienko2016,Ricciardi2016}.
+D_1l\bar \nu_l$. {The significant discrepancies between the theoretical predictions and the experimental results} have been discussed in several works\,\cite{Morenas1997,Yaouanc2003,Bigi2007,Bernlochner2012,Klein2015,Dingfelder2016,Matvienko2016,Ricciardi2016}.
 Most of these previous theoretical results are derived in the heavy quark limit and the corrections might be large.
 It is expected that the $1/m_c$ corrections induce a large mixing between $\ket{J_l=\frac32}$ and $\ket{J_l=\frac12}$ state, which could soften this puzzle\,\cite{Klein2015}.
-However, fully satisfactory understanding and explanations are still absent and which may hint that there exist some special schemes in this kind of decays.
+However, since the traditional theoretical results for the strong decays of $D_1$ and $D_1'$ are well consistent with the experimental data\,\cite{Godfrey2005,Close2005,ZhongXH2008,WangZH2018}, introducing a large mixing angle would inevitably change the strong decay calculation results.
+A dilemma arises here.
+In a previous work\,\cite{WangGL2205}, we found the puzzle can not be overcome by adding only relativistic corrections but can be partly explained in a small special range of {the string parameter $\lambda$.
+However, the mixing angle used} leads to an inconsistent mass order between $D_1$ and $D_1'$ according to the latest experimental data for the mass of $D_1(2430)$\,\cite{PDG2022}.
+The absence of satisfactory understanding and explanations may suggest the existence of a special scheme in this type of decay.